flipacholas/Architecture-of-consoles/articles/playstation-2.md

 ### Architecture

 A Vector Processing Unit is a small independent processor designed to operate vectors.
 In particular, vectors made of four `floats`.
 These processors are so fast that they only spend **one cycle per operation**, which can be extremely convenient for geometry processing.
+Though they exhibit similar unstandardised behaviour to the CPU's FPU.

 VPUs are made of the following components:
 - Some **Vector Unit Memory** or 'VU Mem': Used as a working space for the Vector unit.
 It stores values needed to be operated and/or the results of previous operations.